 She has a deep commitment to social justice, and believes that social change happens in a variety of ways, through the combination of the diverse gifts of many people.
 She loves cooking and baking, writing, listening to podcasts, and staying politically engaged.

 Eliane Vaz Louison - São Paulo Group, Framingham

 Marta Abrenhosa Dos Santos - São Paulo Group, Marlborough

 Marta joined Português Plus as a teaching intern in 2013.
 She also interned for a year at Assabet Valley High School in Hudson, MA, in a Portuguese as a Second Language Program.
 Martha completed her Bachelor’s Degree through Catholic University of Brasilia in 2015, and in the same year was hired as a regular teacher for Português Plus for children four to six.

 Marta especially enjoys watching the children progress through the learning process in the Portuguese language, and loves sparking their interest in Brazilian culture as a whole.

 Marta was born in Anápolis, Goiás, Brazil and currently resides in Marlborough.
 She is married and has two children.
 Marta enjoys hiking, walking and experiencing the outdoors.

-Vanessa Austin - Rio de Janero Group, Framingham
+Vanessa Austin - Rio de Janeiro Group, Framingham

 Vanessa graduated as a Portuguese and English Teacher at UFTM (Universidade Féederal do Triangulo Mineiro) in Minas Gerais, Brazil.
 While in college, she worked for two years as a substitute Portuguese teacher in a public high school.
 After graduating from college, she moved to Boston and earned her Masters in Education from Cambridge College.